LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

 :c:func:`MRIStepReset()`, call :c:func:`MRIStepEvolve()` again to continue
 solving the problem.
 By default the next call to :c:func:`MRIStepEvolve()` will use the step size computed by MRIStep prior to calling :c:func:`MRIStepReset()`.
+To set a different step size use :c:func:`MRIStepSetFixedStep`.
+..
    To set a different step size or have MRIStep estimate a new step size use :c:func:`MRIStepSetInitStep()`.

 One important use of the :c:func:`MRIStepReset()` function is in the treating of jump discontinuities in the RHS functions.
 Except in cases